Mission 1. Pompeii: First Contact¶

 Watch-fors.
 Teams often default to the truth in 1.1.b (turn it into a consequence).
 The memorātiō in 1.1.c is a reflective writing task, not a live exchange; coach the form rather than role-playing a reaction.
 The questioning scene in 1.2.b is the deliberate skill-builder; praise specific questions in coaching even when Sextus deflects them in character.

-Per-Prompt Responses¶
+Sample Per-Prompt Responses¶

 1.1.a — The First Encounter